 Enjoy the morning scenes of Cihangir from the terrace of Café Fîruz, a favorite among locals for Turkish tea and simits—a crisp and doughy sesame bread Istanbulites have enjoyed since the 16th century (Defterdar Yokuşu 5).
 And it’s only a short downhill walk to the northern bank of the Golden Horn, the deep Bosphorus inlet separating Beyoğlu from the city’s historic peninsula.

-Your walkway into the past is the sky blue Galata Bridge, the fifth structure that has guarded the mouth of the Golden Horn since 1845.
+Your walkway into the past is the sky blue Galata Bridge, the fifth structure that has guarded the Golden Horn since 1845.
 Centuries earlier, it was Leonardo da Vinci who first proposed plans for a bridge at the current location, but his unprecedented single span design failed to win approval from the sultan.
 Today, the bridge makes for a popular early evening stroll, as the setting sun bathes the city in light.

 Between the years of 532 and 537, the Byzantine Emperor Justinian oversaw the construction of a grand Eastern Orthodox cathedral, dedicated to the holy wisdom of God.
 For nearly a thousand years thereafter, the Hagia Sophia—or Church of the Holy Wisdom—was the world’s largest cathedral; its massive dome and exquisite design said to have changed the course of architectural history.

 In 1609, the 19-year-old Sultan Ahmet I set out to build a namesake imperial mosque, a monument to Islam to rival the nearby Hagia Sophia.
-The result was the Sultan Ahmet “Blue” Mosque, so nicknamed for the 20,000 predominantly blue tiles decorating its interior.
+The result was the Sultan Ahmet “Blue” Mosque, so nicknamed for the 20,000 predominantly blue tiles that adorn its interior.
 But before you go inside, take note of the mosque’s six minarets—a scandalous design element criticized at the time for mimicking the Grand Mosque in Mecca, which then added a seventh minaret (Sultanahmet Park).

 Lions For Lambs (And Veal)

 As a neighborhood that is (rightfully) stampeded with visitors in the peak of summer, it seems inevitable that dining near Sultanahmet would be a tricky affair.
 But if you’d like to avoid overpriced, underwhelming cuisine, reserve a table at Paşazade Restaurant, a beautiful outpost of traditional Ottoman cuisine.
-The service is generous and the outdoor terraces lovely and atmospheric, but it’s the food—namely the flavorful minced lamb and veal kebabs—that keeps you coming back (İbn-i Kemal Caddesi 5).
+The service is generous and the outdoor terraces lovely and atmospheric, but it’s the food—namely the flavorful minced lamb and veal kebabs—that will keep you coming back (İbn-i Kemal Caddesi 5).

 The Sultan Of Swat

 Do yourself a favor by arriving early at the Topkapi Palace, before enormous crowds descend on the complex that housed the Ottoman sultans for nearly 400 years.
-Built by Mehmet the Conquerer over the ruins of Constantine’s Imperial Palace, the Topkapi Palace is an engaging collection of beautifully-tiled chambers and vast displays of riches and holy relics (including the hair, tooth, and Holy Mantle of Muhammad).
+Built by Mehmet the Conquerer over the ruins of Constantine’s Imperial Palace, the Topkapi Palace is an engaging collection of beautifully tiled chambers and vast displays of riches and holy relics (including the hair, tooth, and Holy Mantle of Muhammad).
 Just don’t miss out on a stroll through the harem, at turns both a gilded and bleak prison for as many as 800 concubines at a time.

 Regroup with a picnic lunch under the shaded canopies of Gülhane Park, a former outer palace garden-turned-lovely pedestrian promenade.
 And just around the bend below the northern palace walls, a glass of afternoon tea comes with stunning Bosphorus views at Set Üstü Çay Bahçesi.